-MS noticeably first started effecting my life in 2014 over the summer while I was getting ready for my sophomore year of college.
+MS noticeably first started effecting my life in 2014 over the summer while I was getting ready for preseason my sophomore year of college.
 My symptoms included numbness/tingling in my left leg which eventually went into my left arm.
-I saw a neurologist who did a cat scan of my head and said everything looked great!
+I saw a neurologist who ordered a CT scan of my head and said everything looked great!
 So I continued on and tried to ignore the tingling in my arm and leg.
 Eventually it went away and I had a great season playing field hockey!

 My hope is that there soon will be a cure for MS and I can go back to my normal life without medication and not have to worry about what may happen in my future for me with MS.